 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.

 A notification will appear automatically in the top right-hand corner with a message.
-Here you can see, Policy “Restrict Microsoft Edge Personal Accounts Sync” created successfully.
+Here, Policy “Restrict Microsoft Edge Personal Accounts Sync” was created successfully.
 The policy is also shown in the Configuration profiles list.

 To check if the policy is applied, Open Microsoft Edge.
 Enter edge://policy in the address bar, and you will see the policy is applied with added domains.